 In accordance with the third object of the Society, abstracts of each meeting were to be sent weekly to every member and to one of the Dublin journals, and the Transactions of the Belfast Clinical and Pathological Society were to be published annually.
 No complete collection of the weekly abstracts as sent to members is known to exist although there twenty-three sheets from the 1856/57 session in the archives of the Belfast Clinical and Pathological Society.
 The Dublin Hospital Gazette (New Series) was published in seven volumes from 1854 to 1860, starting too late to print the abstracts for the first session, and ending too early to print those from the eighth and ninth sessions.
 It did, however, print all those in between.
 The Dublin Journal of Medical Science (previously known as the Dublin Journal of Medical & Chemical Science) printed the abstracts for the ninth session only.

 Copies of the annual Transactions for five of the nine sessions exist in various libraries.
 It is likely that the Transactions for 1856/57 and 1857/58 were printed but are missing, and unlikely that those for the last two sessions were printed at all.
-By good fortune, the reports for all nine sessions have been retrieved (in varying detail) and these have now been transcribed.
-The second edition entitled The Transactions of the Belfast Clinical and Pathological Society is available from the downloads page.
+By good fortune, the reports for all nine sessions have been retrieved (in varying detail) and these have now been transcribed and are included in Records of the Medical Societies of Belfast 1822 to 1884 which is available in two volumes on the downloads page.
 Any information as to the whereabouts of other copies of the Transactions, or of any other material, would be gratefully received by the Honorary Archivist.